Hazza3100/TwitchT0kenBioChanger/README.md

 Validating Twitch request

-・Add your accounts in tokens.txt
+・Add your accounts in tokens.txt \n
 ・Join https://discord.gg/KAgSf3pwjE for more cool things!